It's not too hard to do

-- You can tap and hold on this as you drag up or down to adjust the lighting.
+- You can tap and hold as you drag up or down to adjust the lighting.

 Also, if you’re in really low light conditions, your iPhone will automatically switch to night mode.
 You’ll see a small yellow icon show up in the top left that represents the number of seconds.

 The darker the setting, the higher that number will become.
 You can also tap on it and adjust the setting manually.

 The iPhone camera has several settings you can change that can be useful during your photography.
 The AE/AF (auto-exposure/auto-focus) lock can help you lock a focus point.
 When you use this, the camera will keep the focus on a specific point instead of autofocusing.
 It’ll also lock the exposure so you can get consistent lighting.

 - In the Camera app, tap and hold where you want the camera to focus.